 A paradise within a city has got to be the best experience for anyone seeking tranquility.
 The Nairobi Arboretum is a special place that helps you become one with mother nature.
+Listed among the spots one can get the best safaris in Kenya, the Nairobi Arboretum is a revered wildlife destination.
 A wildlife safari is not complete without visiting the Nairobi Arboretum.

 Located 3 kilometers away from Nairobi’s central business district, the Nairobi Arboretum is a documented tree conservation area.
 The Nairobi Arboretum sits on 30.4 hectares of land in Kilimani area, Nairobi West.
 It is accessible via the State House Road or the Arboretum Road.
 It is a few minutes drive from the Arboretum drive.
 You can also jog or walk to the arboretum grounds.

 In the year 1907, a tree conservative saw an opportunity to salvage diminishing tree species in Nairobi.
 The man behind the noble mission was Mr. Battiscombe.
 In his authority as deputy conservator of forests, Mr. Battiscombe initiated the conservation of over 300 indigenous and exotic tree species.
 To secure the conservation project, the Nairobi Arboretum was classified under the protected forest reserves.
 The gazettement of the parcel of land was inked in the year 1932.
 That way, the Nairobi Arboretum officially fell under the jurisdiction of the Kenya Forest Service.